-This investigation is active; any additional updates will be released from the HCSO Public Affairs Office.
+This investigation is ongoing; any updates will come from the Public Affairs Office.